bkktimber/Simple-VM-on-Azure-with-Terraform/readme.md

-# H1 Make Simple VM with Terraform
+#Make Simple VM with Terraform

 In this example, I create simple VM with [Terraform](https://www.terraform.io/).